fortypercnt/FallChallenge2022-KeepOffTheGrass/README.md

 4. The compiled jar is ./target/fall-challenge-2022-keep-off-the-grass-1.0-SNAPSHOT-shaded.jar

 ## How to run
-Only tested with JRE 11.
-Later versions seem to cause errors.
+Use JRE 8 to avoid warnings/errors.
+JRE 11 works but with warnings.
+Later versions cause errors.

 ```
 usage: -p1 <player1 command line> -p2 <player2 command line> [-s -l <File